isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 specified with the ``subnet6`` parameter.
 It is a list, so it starts and ends with square brackets.
 Each subnet definition in the list has several attributes associated with it, so it is a structure and is opened and closed with braces.
-At a minimum, a subnet definition has to have at least two parameters: ``subnet`` (which defines the whole subnet) and ``pools`` (which is a list of dynamically allocated pools that are governed by the DHCP server).
+At a minimum, a subnet definition must have at least two parameters: ``subnet`` (which defines the whole subnet) and ``pools`` (which is a list of dynamically allocated pools that are governed by the DHCP server).